 In June 2011 Lewis traveled from Texas to California for his treatments, which lasted a total of three days.
 Lewis was shocked at how pain-free and comfortable he was during his CyberKnife treatments.
 He was able to shop, go out to eat and see some of the sights throughout his treatment session.
 Best of all, after the treatments when he returned to Texas, Lewis was able to carry on his busy day including helping his wife run a web-based cosmetics company, with no side effects at all.
 In his own words Lewis says, “It was better than going to the dentist.”
 In fact, his CyberKnife treatment was so easy, Lewis was actually a little skeptical if it worked.

 But it did – Lewis went back in March 2012 for a check-up and the tumor was gone – “airspace” as he calls it.
 It has been seven years since Lewis’s CyberKnife treatments, and he is happy to announce he is in great health.
 He looks forward to his next healthy scan and spreading his incredible story about CyberKnife radiosurgery.

-It has been seven years since Lewis’ treatment and he still considers it a success.
+It has been twelve years since Lewis’ treatment and he still considers it a success.